-MMC Limited provides fund and investment administration services which include calculation of performance, reconciliation of security positions and bank accounts, trade matching and settlement, portfolio valuations, unit pricing and preparation of financial statements.
+MMC Limited provides fund administration services including calculation of performance, reconciliation of security positions and bank accounts, trade matching and settlement, portfolio valuations, unit pricing and preparation of financial statements.

 We may change the administration managers without notice to you.
 The identity and number of administration managers may vary from time to time.